datacarpentry/datacarpentry.github.io/pages/workshops-host.md

 The cost of hosting a workshop is both the Workshop Administration Fee and travel expenses for the two instructors.

 **Workshop Administration Fee:** $2500 US
+*This is the fee is for non-profit organizations, such as universities and government labs.
+If you are a for-profit organization, such as a company, and are interested in a workshop, please [get in touch](mailto:admin@datacarpentry.org)*
 Partial or full waivers for Fees will be considered on a needs basis.

 **Travel Expenses for Instructors:** ~$2000 US
 All instructors are volunteers, but the Host needs to cover their travel expenses.